voronkovich/sberbank-acquiring-client/README.md

     // A currency code in ISO 4217 format.
     // Use this option to set a currency used by default.
     'currency' => Currency::RUB,

-    // An uri to send requests.
-    // Use this option if you want to use the Sberbank's test server.
-    'apiUri' => Client::API_URI_TEST,

     // An HTTP method to use in requests.
     // Must be "GET" or "POST" ("POST" is used by default).